licel/jcardsim/sitedocs/getting_source_and_compiling.md

 it might report that the connection was reset or the build failed because of a rule check.
 This might be not the case.
 Wait until the upload is marked as closed and release it manually in the Nexus UI.

+__NOTE:__ An error of the release plugin is coming from the `autoReleaseAfterClose`flag passed to the Nexus plugin.
+In this case jCardSim was already released and this error can be ignored.

 ### Development
 jCardSim is an open source project, and it would be a pleasure for us to see you as committers and contributors!